bhandley/BH_Torque_examples/SE_exercise/README.md

 To run the workflow I choose to use manual `workflow_dispatch` following the [Manually running a workflow](https://docs.github.com/en/actions/using-workflows/manually-running-a-workflow) instructions.

-I used github **Actions secrets and variables** to create the relevant secreats (AWS keys and Torque token) and variables.
+I used github **Actions secrets and variables** to create the relevant secrets (AWS keys and Torque token) and variables.

 To run the request I chose to use Python script with the `request` command.